No Country for Old Men (novel): Plot

 The plot follows the paths of the three characters set in motion by events related to a drug deal gone bad near the Mexican–American border in Terrell County in Texas.

 Llewelyn Moss stumbles across the aftermath of a drug deal gone awry that has left all but one dead.
 That man, barely alive, asks for water.
 Moss responds that he does not have any, then while searching for other survivors, finds a body some distance off with a satchel containing $2.4 million in cash.
-He takes the money and returns home, but due to guilt, he returns to the scene with a jug of water.
-He finds another truck is there waiting.
+He takes the money and returns home, but owing to his conscience, he returns to the scene with a jug of water.
+He finds another truck there.
 He tries to run, which sparks a chase through a valley.
-This is the beginning of a hunt for Moss that stretches for most of the novel.
-Moss sends his wife, Carla Jean, to her grandmother in Texas, while he leaves his home with the money.
+This is the beginning of a hunt for Moss that lasts for most of the novel.
+Moss sends his wife, Carla Jean, to her grandmother in El Paso, while he leaves his home with the money.

 Sheriff Ed Tom Bell investigates the crime while trying to protect Moss and his wife, with the aid of other law enforcement agents.
 Bell is haunted by his actions in the Second World War, for which he received a Bronze Star.
 Bell has spent most of his life attempting to make up for an incident when he was a 21-year-old soldier.
 He makes it his quest to resolve the case and save Moss.
 Complicating things is the arrival of Anton Chigurh.
 Chigurh is a killer whose weapons of choice are a bolt gun and a pistol.
 Bounty hunter Carson Wells is also on the trail of the money.
 Moss, wounded in a firefight with Chigurh, recovers at a hospital while Chigurh patches himself up in a room with supplies taken from a drugstore.
 Moss is approached by Wells, who offers to give him protection in exchange for the satchel and tells him his location and number.